sajadevo/material-ripple-effects/README.md

 ## Installation

+### Using NPM or Yarn

-Install the material-ripple-effects from npm.
+1. Install the material-ripple-effects from npm or yarn.

 ```
 npm i material-ripple-effects

 yarn add material-ripple-effects
 ```

-## Using NPM or Yarn

-1. Import the material-ripple-effects in to your project.
+2. Import the material-ripple-effects in to your project.

 ```
 import Ripple from 'material-ripple-effects';
 ```

-2. material-ripple-effects works using react events on the elements.
-You need to initialize the Ripple() object first and then use its create() method on the element using events.
+3. material-ripple-effects works using react events on the element.
+You need to initialize the Ripple() object first and then use its create() method on the element event.

 ```
 import React from "react";